 Remy Crettol, District Manager

 Kristen Balschunat, Conservation Specialist Kristen joined the Winooski NRCD team in June 2018.
-She assists with program management for Rethink Runoff Stream Team, agricultural water quality outreach, Trees for Streams riparian tree planting, and community education.
+She manages interns and volunteers, coordinates the Rethink Runoff Stream Team, runs riparian tree planting and facilitates community education.
 She grew up in the Lake Champlain Basin, in Glens Falls, NY.
 After earning a B.A. in Geography from SUNY Geneseo, she worked as an environmental educator for four years teaching experiential science curriculum to students of all ages with The Wild Center, Shaver’s Creek Environmental Center, The Appalachian Mountain Club and The Ecology School.
 Kristen has worked for multiple farms in the Northeast, including Foggy Meadow Farm in Benson, VT and is committed developing solutions that help both farmers and watersheds thrive.
 She is an active community scientist, involved in projects like eBird, iNaturalist, spotted salamander research and bird banding.
 In her free time Kristen enjoys hiking, birding, painting, gardening and canoeing.

 Cherie Staples, Bookkeeper